p4-team/ctf/2018-07-13-meepwn-ctf/re_EX5/README.md

 Then, I've run this script in MetaTrader5 (Clicked on it).

 Then I launched process hacker.
 There was a process called `terminal64.exe`.
-I've filtered the memory for string "flag:
+I've filtered the memory for string "flag".
+I did this in the following way:
-- I've clicked on it and went to tab "memory".
+I've clicked on the process and went to tab "memory".
 Button "strings" -> check mapped, image, private -> ok -> filter -> contains -> "flag".

 One of these was very promising - `0x2d50b56: your flag: %s`.
 I followed this string and ended up in a memory region with other interesting strings:

 - `Hello hacker!`
 - `Try again!`

 They all are encoded in UTF16 format.
-It is placed length before every string encoded in 4 bytes (little-endian)
+There is the length before every string(4 bytes; little-endian).

 One of these strings was very interesting: